 A felony DWI conviction carries a mandatory minimum 180-day jail term and can result in a prison term of up to seven years and/or fines of up to $3,000.
 A felony conviction of any kind also results in the loss of various personal rights, including the right to vote and the right to bear arms.

 Contact a Minnesota DWI Defense Lawyer

 If you are facing DWI charges Minneapolis, we have the experience you need to defend you against the charges, protect your legal rights, and minimize the potential DWI penalties.
 We are familiar with a number of specific issues pertaining to Minnesota DWI charges, including ignition interlock, license plate impoundment, vehicle forfeiture and job loss due to DWI.

-Contact Keller Law Offices at (952) 913-1421 to schedule a free consultation with one of our Minneapolis DWI defense lawyers.
+Contact Keller Criminal Defense Attorneys at (952) 913-1421 to schedule a free consultation with one of our Minneapolis DWI defense lawyers.